 The Company has taken advantage of the exemption allowed under section 408 of the Companies Act 2006 and has not presented its own profit and loss account in these financial statements.
-The Group profit for the year includes a profit after tax of £23,530,000 (2017: loss £293,000) which is dealt with in the financial statements of the Parent Company.
+The Group profit for the year includes a profit after tax of £2,511,000 (2018: £23,530,000) which is dealt with in the financial statements of the Parent Company.